BirenderPanwar/EVA4_Phase1/session12/assignment_B/readme.md

 2. Iterating values of k from 1 to 10 fit K means model and calculating c distance i.e measure for Sum of squares error.
 4. draw elbow plot and get the optimal K from graph

-As per below elbow plot, Optimal K is 3 as beyond this distortion or sum of square error does not changes much
+As per below elbow plot, Optimal K is 3 as beyond this k value the distortion or sum of square error does not changes much

 ![](images/elbow_plot.PNG)